freeCodeCamp/guide/src/pages/linux/basic-linux-commands/index.md

   - Type `ls` and the contents of the current directory will be displayed.

   3. **man** - manual command
   - Shows you the manual for the following command.
 This is very helpful when trying to figure out how an unfamiliar command works.
 For example, type `man ls` for everything you need to know about the ls command.
+Type `q` to exit.

   4. **mkdir** - make directory
   - This command, followed by the name you wish to name your directory, creates a new directory. `mkdir folder1` will make a new directory called folder1.